Inflation using a triplet of Antisymmetric tensor fields: Slow roll analysis

-We evaluate this system of equations using 4th order Runge Kutta method.
-We evolve the system from an initial value of the order of $10^{-2}$ for the slow roll parameters.
+The explicit forms of the functions $f_{1n}, f_{2n}, f_{1d}$ and $f_{2d}$ are given in Appendix \ref{app:A}.
+Using these functional forms, we evaluate the system of equations given in eq. (\ref{4.15}) using 4th order Runge Kutta method.
+The system is evolved from an initial value of the order of $10^{-2}$ for the slow roll parameters.
 The results for different values of $y$ are shown in fig. (\ref{fig:2}).

 We can see that as the value of $y$ increases the slow roll phase is short lived and the value of slow roll parameter $\epsilon$ increase rapidly such that it becomes significantly large.
 We have to choose the coupling values $y$ such that the slow roll phase is ensured for at least 70 e-folds of inflation.
 Since $y$ is constrained to be less than $1/3$, we can select a value of $y$ in the allowed range near $1/3$.